Riu Palace Maldives Reviews – What to Expect

 Related Read: Ultimate Maldives Packing List | Essential Items for your holiday

 The Maldives have many packages for honeymooners, engagements, and weddings.
 I often saw romantic private tables on the Riu Palace beach, amongst the palm trees, with soft lighting illuminating the beautifully decorated flowers.
 While you can book these things, the location itself is romantic.
 So, you don’t have to do anything elaborate for the Maldives to feel special.

 The best time to visit the Maldives Riu resorts is between December and March, as this is the dry season, but this is also the peak and most expensive.

 There are several different ways you can visit the Riu Palace Hotel.

 First, you can book a package holiday where everything is handled for you.
 I booked through Tui – if booking the Riu Palace during summer, use code SUMMER to get up to £100 off.
 However, as an accredited Travel Agent, I can book your trip directly and be a friendly point of contact throughout your holiday and be there for you if anything goes wrong.

 Alternatively, you can book everything separately; however, this hotel involves many modes of transport, and it is doubtful you will save money this way.
 If you choose this option, check out the best travel resources online for valuable links and recommendations to help you plan your travel.

-I have travelled extensively, and nowhere is quite as beautiful and serene as the Maldives.
+Nowhere is quite as beautiful and serene as the Maldives.
 It feels like you’ve escaped into a completely different world.